 Until further notice, the University of Arizona, in accordance with the guidelines recommended by the Centers for Disease Control and Prevention, encourages all employees to work remotely.
 Our office is closed to the public, but you can reach the Human Rights Practice Program, Monday–Friday 8am-5pm, at 520-621-5749 or by email to email@example.com.

-Learn more about what you can do with an MA or Graduate Certificate in Human Rights Practice.
+Learn more about what you can do with an MA, Graduate Certificate, or BA in Human Rights Practice.